telerik/winforms-docs/track-and-status-controls/progressbar/getting-started.md

 ---
 title: Getting Started
-page_title: Getting Started | UI for WinForms Documentation
+page_title: Getting Started | RadProgressBar
-description: Getting Started
+description: RadProgressBar is designed to display progress information to the user during a long-running operation.
 slug: winforms/track-and-status-controls/progressbar/getting-started
 tags: getting,started
 published: True
-position: 1
+position: 2
 previous_url: track-and-status-controls-progressbar-getting-started
 ---

 # Getting Started

-##

-In this tutorial, you will use a Telerik RadProgressBar to show the progress of a long-running operation.
-The long-running operation is simulated with a Timer control.
+In this tutorial, you will use a **RadProgressBar** to show the progress of a long-running operation.
+The long-running operation is simulated with a **Timer** control.

 1\.
 Place a __RadProgressBar__ control, a __RadButton__ control, and a standard __Timer__ control on a form.